-Each spring students at Harvey are required to memorize and recite a poem for their English class for entry into the annual Poetry Recitation Contest, an annual competition that helps develop an appreciation for poetry throughout the school.
+Each spring students at Harvey are required to memorize and recite a poem for their English class for entry into the Poetry Recitation Contest, an annual competition that helps develop an appreciation for poetry throughout the school.
 Several students are selected from each class to compete in the semifinals of the competition judged by the English faculty.
 The final competition, which is presented before the entire school, includes the works of many budding poets and makes for an exciting event.
-The judges -- selected from the local and Harvey community -- add additional flavor as well.
+The judges -- selected from the local and Harvey communities -- add additional flavor as well.

 Wells Speech Contest

 Each year the English department sponsors a school-wide speech contest that begins with every student choosing a topic and presenting a five-minute speech before his or her English class.
 Based on the quality of the speech’s content, form and presentation, two or three students are chosen from each class to progress to the semifinal competition.
 During that round, students make their final presentations before the entire English faculty, who select approximately 15 speakers for the final round.
 The culmination of the contest is a formal event held before the entire school, as well as family and guests.
 Outside judges choose a Middle and Upper School winner.
 The recipients of these awards have their names inscribed on the Wells Speech Cup and are given special recognition at the end of the school year.